-The operating results of SentreHEART, including \$1,280 of appendage management revenue and \$8,505 of net loss, are included in the Consolidated Statements of Operations and Comprehensive Loss beginning August 14, 2019.
+The 2019 operating results of SentreHEART, including \$1,280 of appendage management revenue and \$8,505 of net loss, are included in the Consolidated Statements of Operations and Comprehensive Loss beginning August 14, 2019.
 The Consolidated Balance Sheet as of December 31, 2019 reflects the acquisition of SentreHEART.
-The Company recognized approximately \$3,978 of acquisition-related costs in the year ended December 31, 2019, consisting of legal, audit, tax and other due diligence expenses.
+The Company recognized approximately \$138 and \$3,978 of acquisition-related costs in the years ended December 31, 2020 and 2019, consisting of legal, audit, tax and other due diligence expenses.
 Acquisition-related costs are included in selling, general and administrative expenses.